mlstyszynski/techfest/README.md

 Spine3-re is deployed in DC-2 is connected to the same overlay ASN 64512 and  Spine1-re/Spine2-re but DC-1 to DC-2 exchanges only EVPN type-5 route for prefix-advertisement.

-The ultimate goal of the lab section 1 is to deliver:
+The ultimate goal of the present lab is to deliver:
  - L2 communication between CE1 (VNI-50100) and CE2 (VNI 50100)
  - L3 inter-vni communication CE-1 VNI-50100 to CE-2 VNI-50101
  - L3 communication between the DC-1 and DC-2 using EVPN type-5 routes and VXLAN transport